 More than often, it is the antivirus that presumes temporary files to be malicious and deletes them even as they are created by the installation package.
 Turn off your antivirus temporarily for installing Internet Explorer on Windows 7.
 After you turn off both antivirus and firewall, try to install Internet Explorer:

 - In Windows 7 Standard and Windows 7 N edition, use the Control Panel -> Programs and Features -> Windows Components to get back the default Internet Explorer and then proceed to upgrade it.

 If successful, turn on the antivirus and firewall.
-If not, proceed to next section.
+If not, proceed to the next section.

 Locate And Run XML Related To Internet Explorer

 The IE9 exe file is in fact a compressed zip folder containing a number of files, including an XML file that tells Windows 7 about the whereabouts of the files related to IE installation.